 - Version 6.7 Update 1

 - Version 6.7 Update 2

 To be able to scan the VMware vCenter infrastructure under a read-only user, select a user that belongs to the Read-only user role in vSphere Client and specify their credentials when configuring the Inventory of VMware vCenter Data Provider.

 To successfully scan the VMware vCenter infrastructure, you need to install the latest version of PowerCLI on the machine where you run the data gateway.
 To install it, run Powershell ISE (not Powershell ISE (x86)) and execute the following commands:

-We highly recommend to use VMware PowerCLI 11.2.
-According to our experience, previous versions may show unexpected behaviors (issues)!
+We only support VMware PowerCLI 11.3 since according to our experience, previous versions may show unexpected behaviors (issues)!

 Install-Module -Name VMware.PowerCLI Set-PowerCLIConfiguration -InvalidCertificateAction Ignore

 To uninstall the previous version of PowerCLI, use the commands below:

 (Get-Module VMware.PowerCLI -ListAvailable).RequiredModules | Uninstall-Module -Force Get-Module VMware.PowerCLI -ListAvailable | Uninstall-Module -Force